mdh266/RecommenderSystems/README.md

 7. <a href="http://scikit-learn.org/stable/">scikit learn</a>
 8. <a href="http://seaborn.pydata.org/">Seaborn</a>

-To install the requirements with pip (except for Python), type in the main directory:
+To install the requirements with pip (except for Python and Jupyter notebooks), type in the main directory:

 	pip install -r requirements.txt

+Alternatively you can install the dependencies and access the notebook using <a href="https://www.docker.com/">Docker</a> by building the Docker image with the following:

+	docker built -t recommend .

+Followed by running the caommand container:

+	docker run -p 8888:8888 -t recommend